From $52K to $78K in 16 Weeks: How Building Team Systems Early Prevented Coordination Crisis

 The Implementation:

-Day 1: Ingrid documented the protocol with examples of each tier.
+Day 1: Ingrid documented the protocol and added examples for each tier.

-Day 2: Team training on protocol.
-Practiced categorizing real scenarios from the past week into appropriate tiers.
+Day 2: She trained the team on the protocol and had them practice sorting real scenarios from the past week into the right tiers.

-Day 3-5: Applied protocol.
-When someone started a long Slack thread, Ingrid asked: “Is this Tier 1 requiring sync, or Tier 2 async, or Tier 3 just execute?”
-Trained team to self-classify.
+Day 3–5: They applied the protocol.
+Whenever someone started a long Slack thread, Ingrid asked, “Is this Tier 1 needing sync, Tier 2 async, or Tier 3 just execute?”
+She trained the team to classify messages themselves.

 Week 4 Discovery:

-75% of Slack messages were Tier 2 or Tier 3—didn’t require real-time response.
-Team had been treating everything as urgent because no clear protocol existed.
+75% of Slack messages were Tier 2 or Tier 3 and did not need real-time responses.
+The team had been treating everything as urgent because there was no clear protocol.

-By establishing tiers, async messages could wait for natural batch processing times rather than constant context switching.
+By setting tiers, async messages could wait for natural batch times instead of causing constant context switching.

 Week 4 Resistance: